SverreWisloff/SunEclipticAnalog/README.md

 **Dev**
 - Bug fix
 - Add StatusIcons to settings-menu
-- contour / shadow around hourhand and minutehand
+- Contour / shadow around hourhand and minutehand
+- Remove "s"
+- draw the battery behind the clock hands
+- Nicer index's

 **1.5**
 - compute and draw solar noon as a dot at sun ephemeris, and draw solar noon as text to watchface